babeingineer/qa-test-web-app/README.md

 This simple web application is an ideal 'product' for interviewing QA.
 Think of it as the '[fizz-buzz](https://www.hackerrank.com/challenges/fizzbuzz/problem)' equivalent for QA.
 We recommend reserving one round (between 30-60 minutes) of the interview for testing this application.

-This application was designed by [Qxf2 Services](https://www.qxf2.com/?utm_source=qa-interview&utm_medium=click&utm_campaign=From%20QA%20Interview).
-Qxf2 provides QA for startups.

 For convenience, this app has been hosted at: [http://qainterview.pythonanywhere.com](http://qainterview.pythonanywhere.com).

+This application was designed by Gitlab Hiring Services.

 ## Features of the 'Fizz buzz for QA' application